Salvini risks stoking climate of hate - ANM

 03 Luglio 2019

 Rome, July 3 - Interior Minister Matteo Salvini risks stoking a climate of hate against the judiciary after slating the decision of Agrigento preliminary investigations judge (GIP) Alessandra Vella to release Sea-Watch3 skipper Carola Rackete from house arrest for allegedly ramming a police boat in landing 40 migrants at Lampedusa, magistrates union ANM said Wednesday.
 The ANM said Salvini's allegation that Vella's decision was political had been followed by a stream of social media comments denigrating the magistrate.
 It further noted that this was not the first time that Salvini had accused the judiciary of political bias.
 "Once again, contemptuous comments against a judicial decision, decoupled from all references to its technical and juridical content, risk fuelling a climate of hatred and opposition," the ANM said.
 It said this was shown by the "numerous posts containing insults and threats towards the Agrigento GIP published in the last few hours".
 The ANM also warned of a prospective justice reform requiring magistrates to toe a pro-government line.
 Salvini retorted, referring to a judicial corruption and cronyism probe: "I don't come into other people's houses but with what we are reading about the sharing out of posts and prosecutors by some magistrates I think they are the last ones who can give moral lessons to anyone.
-"Hearing that Salvini is this country's problem seems really crazy to me".
-He went on: "It's a disgraceful sentence".
-"Her release made me very angry.
-It was an incredible choice with incredible explanations because in this case the lives of several police who were doing their duty were put at risk".
-"So the life of a tax policeman is worth less than that of a clandestine migrant.
-It's a fine responsibility that this judge has taken.
-"In my view it's madness.
-It's not the independence of the judiciary, but madness"."
+"Hearing the Salvini is this country's problem seems really crazy to me".

 LE RUBRICHE